syl20bnr/spacemacs-elpa-mirror/gnu/el-search-readme.txt

 - Port this package to non Emacs Lisp modes?
 How?
 Would it already work using only syntax tables, sexp scanning and font-lock?

-- For query-replace, maybe we should save the original buffer string in a buffer-local variable, and make that ediff'able against the new version.

 - Replace: pause and warn when replacement might be wrong (ambiguous reader syntaxes; lost comments, comments that can't